 As we spend more time indoors during the fall and winter, respiratory infections become more common due to low humidity and increased contact.
 While these infections are inconvenient and concerning to a person's health, there are ways to combat them.

 In this article, we’ll explore Manuka honey’s effectiveness in preventing and supporting respiratory infections.
-Can Manuka honey help you manage and treat respiratory infections effectively?
+According to research, it may be beneficial in helping with common respiratory infections like coughs, sore throats, common colds, flu, and sinus infections.
 We’ll explore this in the context of upper respiratory infections (sinus, common cold, stuffy nose) and lower respiratory infections (pneumonia, bronchitis).
 Read below to learn more.

 A respiratory infection is any infection that affects the body parts involved in breathing - the throat, sinuses, lungs, and airways.
 A lot of respiratory infections get better on their own without treatment, but sometimes you might need to see a doctor.